-Participants taking the ASA 'designated' flight from Australia will arrive in Moscow in the evening and will transfer directly to the Hotel Peter I. If you are travelling independently to Moscow, ASA can arrange a private transfer for you, or you should take an officially marked taxi to the hotel.
-In the early evening John will lead a short orientation walk in the area of the hotel.
+Participants taking the ASA 'designated' flight from Australia will arrive in Moscow in the afternoon and will transfer directly to the Hotel Peter I. If you are travelling independently to Moscow, ASA can arrange a private transfer for you, or you should take an officially marked taxi to the hotel.
+In the early evening Adrian will lead a short orientation walk in the area of the hotel.
 (Overnight Moscow)

-Day 2: Monday 8 June, Moscow
+Day 2: Monday 1 July, Moscow